 The useQuery

-React Hook returns an object that contains the following properties:
+React hook returns an object with the following properties:

 loading